by Mickey Jarvis | Dec 11, 2023 | Greater Hobart, Low Hazard, Wheelchair Friendly

 Parking: Good + close | from Hobart: 5 km | Faces: East into the Derwent River | Length: 1 km

-Original people: The Aboriginal Mouheneenner band lived in Cornelian Bay area for 8000 years – Shell Middens can still be seen in the top of the low cliffs of Cornelian Point (north) as well as other interesting geological features.
+Original people: The Aboriginal Mouheneenner band lived in Cornelian Bay area for 8000 years – shell middens can still be seen at the top of the low cliffs of Cornelian Point (north), as well as other interesting geological features.

 Cornelian Bay is close to Hobart with many attractions.
-While not recommended for swimming it has great foreshore walks, an excellent play gound, BBQ facilities and good amenities.
+While not recommended for swimming it has great foreshore walks, an excellent playground, BBQ facilities and good amenities.
 It also backs onto an open oval for other activities.
 Great views of the bridge and river.
-Birds including ducks often present, but please do not feed them, like us, white bread and chips are not good for their diet!
+Birds including ducks often present, but please do NOT feed them, like us, white bread and chips are not good for their health!

-Boathouse Restaurant and Kiosk.
-Definitely worth a visit and an ideal spot for a picnic with large open grass areas.
+Boathouse Restaurant and Kiosk has great meals and takeaways.
+Cornelian Bay is an ideal spot for a picnic with its large open grass areas.

-Situated on the Eastern Shore near Hobart.
+Howrah Beach is on the Eastern Shore near Hobart and is backed by Wentworth Park.
 The west end has interesting rock formations and is ideal for beginner snorkeling and kids to explore.
-Although low on facilities (e.g. none) this is one of my favourite Hobart beaches.
-Take the cliff-top walk to Bellerive Beach along Second Bluff track or take the rocky shoreline walk to uncover interesting rock formations & caves.
+This is one of my favourite Hobart beaches near Hobart.
+Take the cliff-top walk to Bellerive Beach west along Second Bluff track or even better the rocky shoreline walk to uncover interesting rock formations & caves.
 Exploring the foreshore gives you access to interesting geology formations, hidden caves, and glimpses into history.

-Mid beach via Wentworth Park are toilets, BBQ’s and a playground – about 50m from the beach.
+There is limited parking on each end of the beach plus access via Wentworth Park in the middle.
+Mid beach via Wentworth Park are toilets, BBQ area and a playground area about 100m from the beach.

 East end